gmishne/capstone-graph-analysis/index.md

 # Introduction

-This domain will investigate analysis of data lying on irregular strucutre, or graphs.
+This domain will investigate analysis of data lying on irregular structure, or graphs.
 This domain centers around understanding graph-based data and graphs as data.
-To approach this problem we will mainly be focsing on Graph Neural Networks.
+To approach this problem we will mainly be focusing on Graph Neural Networks.

 Graphs and networks are playing an increasing role in modern machine learning and signal processing.
-We can view graphs as an augemented data, where in addition to have a feature representation for every datapoint (nodes in the graphs), we also have knowledge of the interactions and connectivity between points (graph edges).
+We can view graph-based data as an augmented data structure, where in addition to having a feature representation for every datapoint (nodes in the graphs), we also have knowledge of the interactions and connectivity between points (graph edges).
 Graphs-based data is prevalent across domains such as biology (neuronal networks in the brain), computer science (social networks), electrical engineering (sensor networks), civil engineering (traffic networks) and many, many more.

+Some questions we will be answering throughout this domain:
+- How to model irregularly structured data?
+- How to scale models and methods to large-scale graphs?
+- How to benchmark machine learning approaches on graph-based data?

+While a vast array of machine learning techniques rely on graphs and graph-based representations to analyze data (hierarchical clustering, spectral clustering, manifold learning, community detection, manifold/graph regularization), in this domain we will focus on geometric deep learning, or graph neural networks.

 ## Result replication (introduction to topic)